 There are a ton of great CBD products that offer relief.
 Whether it’s helping with achy joints, fatigued muscles, or overall soreness — certain terpenes work alongside CBD for relaxing effects that may offer the relief you’re looking for.
 Be on the lookout for these terpenes.

 • Eucalyptol, which comes from eucalyptus (big surprise), has not only powerful antifungal properties but can also be used for bringing down swelling and relieving discomfort.

 • Myrcene is a common terpene in cannabis and has antibiotic and relief properties that make it a staple for many CBD products.
 While it does get the bulk of its effectiveness when combined with THC, it can do some serious work alongside other compounds as well.

 Linalool can not only give your immune system a boost but also help with achiness and has sedative properties as well.

 If you’re looking for a pick-me-up with your CBD oil or product, you’ll want to look for terpenes that help uplift your mood and mental clarity.
 Because terpenes have so many diverse functions, you’re going to see some pop up more than once on this list, such as beta-caryophyllene and limonene.

 • Limonene can help elevate a user’s mood, relieve stress, and can help with the absorption of other terpenes as well.

-• Pinene, which can come from pine needles, rosemary, and basil, has calming effects and can relieve bodily discomfort due to its anti-inflammatory properties.
+• Pinene, which can come from pine needles, rosemary, and basil, has calming effects and can relieve bodily discomfort due to overworked muscles.

 • Terpinolene can be found in nutmeg, lilacs, and even cumin — offering some incredibly awesome uplifting properties due to the entourage effect.